-If we look at the indicator values for the actions, the assignments for $\lambda = 0.55$ (and also for $\lambda = 0.65$) make sense.
+If we look at the indicator values for the actions, the assignments for $\lambda=0.55$ (and also for $\lambda=0.65$) make sense.
 We can say, that x^2 , x^3 , x^6 , and x^7 are quite robust actions, while x^1 is an action with low robustness.

-5. Concluding Remarks
+5 Concluding Remarks

 In this paper we adopt the concept of decision space robustness to multiobjective integer linear programming problems.
 In many practical applications, the computed optimal solutions can not be exactly implemented in reality.
 By identifying possible sets of alternative realizations in appropriately chosen neighborhoods, we propose robustness indicators that assess the quality of the considered solution under slight deviations.
 This can be applied to support decision making and the selection of a most preferred and simultaneously robust solution.
-We exemplify such an approach using the ELECTRE TRI-C method.
+We exemplify such an approach using the Electre Tri-C method.
 Moreover, robustness indicators can be extended to sets of solutions, such that the robustness of different representations of the efficient set can be evaluated and optimized.

 From a computational perspective, the computation of neighborhoods of solutions usually requires the a priori computation of the complete efficient set or feasible set, respectively, which is usually very costly.
-However, depending on the problem structure, this neighborhood information can be obtained already during the solution process, for example, in dynamic programming type algorithms Correia et al. (see, e.g., 2018).
-Future research could also address possible advantages of using neighborhood search techniques, despite the fact that the efficient set of multiobjective integer linear programming problems is not connected in general Gorski et al. (2011).
+However, depending on the problem structure, this neighborhood information can be obtained already during the solution process, for example, in dynamic programming type algorithms (see, e.g., Correia et al., 2018).
+Future research could also address possible advantages of using neighborhood search techniques, despite the fact that the efficient set of multiobjective integer linear programming problems is not connected in general (Gorski et al., 2011).

-Acknowledgments.
-This work was supported by DAAD-CRUP Luso-German bilateral cooperation under the 2017-2018 research project MONO-EMC (Multi-Objective Network Optimization for Engineering and Management Support).
-José Rui Figueira also acknowledges the support from the FCT grant SFRH/BSAB/139892/2018 during his stay at the Department of Mathematics of the University of Wuppertal, Germany.
+Acknowledgments This work was supported by DAAD-CRUP Luso-German bilateral cooperation in the research project MONO-EMC (Multi-Objective Network Optimization for Engineering and Management Support).
+José Rui Figueira's stay at the University of Wuppertal was supported by the FCT grant SFRH/BSAB/139892/2018.
+José Rui Figueira also acknowledges the support by FCT funding under project DOME (PTDC/CCI-COM/31198/2017).